bodziosamolot/sourceGenerators/article.md

 - [Syntax Tree Viewer in Rider](https://plugins.jetbrains.com/plugin/16356-syntax-visualizer-for-rider)
 - Syntax Visualizer (with Directed Syntax Graph in Ultimate editions of Visual Studio)

-Syntax visualisation of everyones favourite [WeatherForecastController](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/tutorials/first-web-api/samples/3.0/TodoApi/Controllers/WeatherForecastController.cs):
+Syntax visualisation of everyone's favourite [WeatherForecastController](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/tutorials/first-web-api/samples/3.0/TodoApi/Controllers/WeatherForecastController.cs):

 ![Syntax Tree of everyones favourite WeatherForecastController](https://i.imgur.com/AU0veYl.png)

 It shows elements out of which the Tree is constructed:
-- Node - Basic building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes.
+- Nodes - Basic building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes.
-- Token - Leaves of the syntax tree.
+- Tokens - Leaves of the syntax tree.
 These are elements like keywords or identifiers.
 - Trivia - Parts of syntax with really low significance like whitespace or comments.
-- Value - Some tokens store the characters they consist of in a separate field called Value.
+- Values - Some tokens store the characters they consist of in a separate field called Value.

 Syntax trees are used in what is called *syntax analysis*.
 You could compare a syntax tree to a diagram of code in one source file.
 It can be useful but You are missing the context.
 In order to get more information we need to get to *semantic analysis*.